-Congress, the President, and administrative agencies each can form advisory committees.
-Advisory committees are classified as either "discretionary" or "non-
+Congress, the President, and administrative agencies each can create advisory committees.
+Advisory committees are classified as either "discretionary" or "non-discretionary."
+"Discretionary" advisory committees include those that an agency forms of its

 1 See, e.g., Federal Advisory Committee Act Amendments of 1997, Pub.
 L. No. 105-153, 111 Stat.
 2689 (1997) (exempting meetings of the National Academy of Sciences and National Academy of Public Administration from FACA); Unfunded Mandates Reform Act, Pub.
 L. No. 104-4, 109 Stat.
 48 (1995) (exempting certain interactions between federal agencies and state, local, and tribal officials from the requirements of FACA).